destel/rill/README.md

 	// Convert a slice of numbers into a channel numbers := rill.FromSlice([]int{1, 2, 3, 4, 5, 6, 7, 8, 9, 10}, nil)

-	// Process the numbers with concurrency level of 3 err := rill.ForEach(numbers, 3, func(x int) error {
+	// Process the numbers with the concurrency level of 3 err := rill.ForEach(numbers, 3, func(x int) error {
 		return doSomethingWithNumber(x)
 	})